 Capacity and arrival

-We will almost triple our car parking spaces to over 400, with an additional 22 spaces for people with disabilities.
-There will be a separate coach park screened by a row of cypress.
+Once in use, the new car park will almost triple our car parking spaces to over 400, with an additional 21 spaces for people with disabilities.
+There is a separate coach park screened by a row of cypress.

 Visitors will park and then pay on foot through the new Welcome Building, reducing queuing on the entrance road.

-Trees for the car park have been selected.
+Trees for the car park have been selected and planting has begun!

 Large oaks and planes will provide structure and shade.